Integrated Cargo System

 There are a number of steps involved in accessing the ICS for the first time.
-Clients must first decide on a method of communication with Customs.
+Clients must first decide on a method of communication with us.

 About Digital Certificates

-Clients who intend to communicate electronically with Customs through the ICS must purchase one or more digital certificates.
+Clients who intend to communicate electronically with us through the ICS must purchase one or more digital certificates.

-Clients who communicate electronically with Customs using EDI messaging must rollover to the new Australian Customs and Border Protection Service 2014 certificate.
+Clients who communicate electronically with us using EDI messaging must rollover to the new Department of Immigration and Border Protection 2015 certificate from 17 June 2015.
 An installation guide can be accessed here.

 ICS terms and acronyms